 The most popular majors in the university include:

-The sports programs at the University of Miami are also top-notch with their Division I sports teams, known as the Hurricanes, competing in the Coastal Division of the Atlantic Coast Conference.
-The university mascot is Sebastian the Ibis, which is a species of marsh bird known for being able to weather tropical storms.
+- The University of Miami’s sports programs are highly regarded, with their Division I teams, known as the Hurricanes, competing in the Atlantic Coast Conference.
+The university’s mascot, Sebastian the Ibis, symbolizes resilience in the face of tropical storms.

-Annual campus events include the Canes Film Festival, which showcases movies produced by the students, and Sportsfest, which is a competition held over the weekend between residence hall teams.
+- The University of Miami hosts various annual campus events that add excitement to the Miami experience.
+The Canes Film Festival showcases movies produced by students, while Sportsfest is a weekend competition between residence hall teams.

 Florida International University

-Florida International University admissions happen to be a bit more selective, with an acceptance rate of just 58%.
-Around half of the applicants admitted to FIU have an SAT score ranging between 1110 and 1280.
-A fourth of the applicants, however, achieved scores above these ranges, and the remaining quarter scored below these ranges.
-The student-faculty ratio at FIU is 25:1.
-The school has 30.4% of its classes with fewer than 20 students.
+4. Admissions: FIU’s admissions process is selective, with an acceptance rate of 58%.
+Around half of the admitted applicants have SAT scores ranging between 1110 and 1280.
+While a quarter of applicants score above this range, another quarter score below it.
+The student-faculty ratio at FIU is 25:1, and 30.4% of classes have fewer than 20 students.

 The most popular majors at Florida International University include: